paulBlacklock/website/index.md

 <li> Node.js </li>
 </ul>

-<p>I am presently working on a full time website deployment project for 2022.
+<p>I am presently working on a full time website project for 2022.
 Will be available to hire; such as building iOS/Android apps and web development work in early 2023.</p>
 <p>Love to develop and deliver exciting new ideas to market with clients.</p>

 <p>Sincerely,</p>